 Know Thyself applies to retirement as every other stage of life.
-Lots of choices pop up and making decisions based on your values, interests, personality and temperament are key.
+Lots of choices pop up and making decisions based on your values, interests, personality, and temperament is key.
 Figure out who you want to be when you transition this time.
 Your work identity and your on-line work identity need to morph into the new you.
 While your retirement income is important, it cannot buy purpose, community, or sense of satisfaction.
-Figure out what resonates with you, recalibrate how you see yourself, and start early diversifying your image of yourself as more than your career.
+Figure out what resonates with you, recalibrate how you see yourself and start early diversifying your image of yourself as more than your career.

 Related article: Who do you want to be when you grow up?

 Jane Pauley has a book called YOUR LIFE CALLING: REIMAGINING THE REST OF YOUR LIFE.
 She quotes Laura Carstensen who is a Stanford longevity expert.
 “Those of us living today have been handed a remarkable gift with no strings attached-an extra 30 years of life for the average person.
 Now that gift is forcing us to answer a uniquely twenty-first-century question—what are we going to do with our supersized lives?”